Shipt: Service

-Shipt facilitates same-day delivery from various retailers to its members through either a smartphone app, available on iOS and Android platforms, or via their website.
+Shipt facilitates same-day delivery from various retailers to its members through either a smartphone app, available on iOS and Android platforms, or via their websites.

 Having a Shipt membership enables customers to place orders for products from local retailers such as ABC Fine Wine & Spirits, Costco, CVS, Harris Teeter, H-E-B, Jewel Osco, Kroger, Lucky's Market, Meijer, Office Depot, OfficeMax, Publix, Safeway, Shaw's and Star Market, Target, Roche Bros., ShopRite and Winn-Dixie.
-Customer orders are shopped and delivered by a fleet of more than 300,000 Shipt Shoppers across the country.
+Customer orders are shopped and delivered by more than 300,000 "Shipt Shoppers" across the country.
 These shoppers are not employees but self-employed contractors who deliver on behalf of the company.
 The membership costs $99 per year.